Osagie-Godstand/Osagie-Godstand/README.md

 Disclaimer: I am not following a trend; I have always wanted to do this, even before I started learning to code.
 I am committed to completing it, no matter how difficult it gets.

-Goals: The goal is not to offer a seamless user experience, excluding disruptive ads, and hopefully make the Ken social platform valuable.
+Goals: The goal is to offer a seamless user experience, excluding disruptive ads, and hopefully make the Ken social platform valuable.
 I aim to ensure that navigating and using the Ken social platform is super easy.

 Estimates: I won't provide an estimate for the development of this application due to work and other collaborative side projects that keeps me busy, but I hope to finish it towards the end of 2024.